sktime/sktime-dl/README.rst

 Regression
 ~~~~~~~~~~

-Most of the classifier architectures have been adapted to provide regressors.
+Most of the classifier architectures have been adapted to also provide regressors.
 These are:

 - Time convolutional neural network (CNN)
 - Encoder (Encoder)
 - Fully convolutional neural network (FCNN)
 - Multi layer perceptron (MLP)
-- Residual network (resnet)
+- Residual network (ResNet)
-- Time Le-Net (tlenet)
+- Time Le-Net (TLeNet)
-- InceptionTime (inception)
+- InceptionTime (Inception)

 Forecasting
 ~~~~~~~~~~~